A Guide to Vertical Form Fill Seal (Vertical Bagging)

-- Protects against discoloration
+- Protects against discolouration

 - Can provide a cushion-like buffer against damage (think of crisp packets, for example – the air in that will have come from the gas flushing process)

-- In red meats oxygen helps maintain a fresh, natural colour
+- In red meats, oxygen helps maintain a fresh, natural colour

-- In fruit and vegetables oxygen helps maintain respiration
+- In fruit and vegetables, oxygen helps maintain respiration

-- In fish and some types of vegetables oxygen inhibits the growth of aerobic organisms
+- In fish and some types of vegetables, oxygen inhibits the growth of aerobic organisms

 What raw materials can be used in vertical form fill seal?

 Anything loose, granular and relatively dry.
 Things like powders, rubs, spices, sweets, seeds, sand beads, blends or ingredients and similar products.
 VFFS can be used for food and non-food alike.
 Raw material is normally received in 15kg – 20kg sacks, buckets, drums or similar.
 If you have a large delivery just get in touch, we can handle any size of delivery.
-At present, Wepack don’t pack liquids using VFFS.
+At present, WePack doesn’t pack liquids using VFFS.